KimRass/warehouse/Data Science/Machine Learning/NLP/README.md

 def filter_max_len(x, y):
     return tf.logical_and(tf.size(x) <= max_len, tf.size(y) <= max_len)

-# This transformation applies `map_func` to each element of this dataset, and returns a new dataset containing the transformed elements, in the same order as they appeared in the input. `map_func` can be used to change both the values and the structure of a dataset's elements.
 dataset_tr = dataset_tr.map(tf_encode)
-# `predicate`: A function mapping a dataset element to a boolean.
-# Returns the dataset containing the elements of this dataset for which `predicate` is `True`.
 dataset_tr = dataset_tr.filter(filter_max_len)
-# The first time the dataset is iterated over, its elements will be cached either in the specified file or in memory.
-Subsequent iterations will use the cached data.
-# `filename`: When caching to a file, the cached data will persist across runs.
-Even the first iteration through the data will read from the cache file.
-Changing the input pipeline before the call to `cache()` will have no effect until the cache file is removed or the `filename` is changed.
-If a `filename` is not provided, the dataset will be cached in memory.
 dataset_tr = dataset_tr.cache()
-# For perfect shuffling, a `buffer_size` greater than or equal to the full size of the dataset is required.
-# If not, only the first `buffer_size` elements will be selected randomly.
-# `reshuffle_each_iteration` controls whether the shuffle order should be different for each epoch.
 dataset_tr = dataset_tr.shuffle(buffer_size)
-# Pad to the smallest per-`batch size` that fits all elements.
-# Unlike `batch()`, the input elements to be batched may have different shapes, and this transformation will pad each component to the respective shape in `padded_shapes`.
-The `padded_shapes` argument determines the resulting shape for each dimension of each component in an output element.
-# `padded_shapes`:
-    # If `None`: The dimension is unknown, the component will be padded out to the maximum length of all elements in that dimension.
-    # If not `None`: The dimension is a constant, the component will be padded out to that length in that dimension.
-# `padding_values`
-# `drop_remainder`
 dataset_tr = dataset_tr.padded_batch(batch_size)
-# Most dataset input pipelines should end with a call to prefetch.
-This allows later elements to be prepared while the current element is being processed.
-This often improves latency and throughput, at the cost of using additional memory to store prefetched elements.
-# `buffer_size`: The maximum number of elements that will be buffered when prefetching.
-If the value `tf.data.AUTOTUNE` is used, then the buffer size is dynamically tuned.
 dataset_tr = dataset_tr.prefetch(tf.data.AUTOTUNE)

 dataset_val = dataset_val.map(tf_encode)